playcanvas/blog/_posts/2021-05-05-introducing-the-anim-state-graph.markdown

 It’s now easier than ever to make your game characters move just the way you’d like, while writing minimal code in the process!

 Having recently beta tested this feature with a number of developers, we’ve already seen some fantastic results!
-For instance, the developer of the popular online shooter [venge.io](http://venge.io/) is utilising the anim state graph to drive character animations in their up and coming online RPG.
+For instance, the developer of the popular online shooter [venge.io](http://venge.io/) is utilizing the anim state graph to drive character animations in their up and coming online RPG.

 A clip of an early build of this game can be seen below, showcasing the blending of multiple animation clips.
 When combined together in a state graph they create realistic and fluid movement for the main character.